GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (271).md

 * area of effect is increased or reduced by 2 yards in both dimensions.
 * Casting time is reduced by 2 actions

 **Critical Failure**: You conjure the starfall over yourself, wherever you are when it resolves.
-You count as a number of creatures equal to the spell's tier for the purpose of determining how many attacks are directed at you.
-For example, a 5th tier spell will attack you as 5 individual creatures- potentially causing a great number of attacks against you.
+You count as a number of creatures equal to half of the spell's tier plus one for the purpose of determining how many attacks are directed at you.
+For example, a 6th tier spell will attack you as 4 individual creatures- potentially causing a great number of attacks against you.
+Additionally, if the division leads to a fraction, the additional attack is inflicted against you.

 #### Startle